joshcwinton/ComputerVision/Homework3/README.txt

 Part 2:
   - Program that thresholds the image so that only strong edges remain
   - Used code from previous assignment
-  - Kind of tricky to get strong edges only without deleting some edges, I used threshold = 65
+  - Kind of tricky to get strong edges only without deleting some edges, I used THRESHOLD = 65

 Part 3:
   - Program that applies Hough transform to produce an image that represents lines in the rho/theta space

+Part 4:
+  - Converts Hough array to an image
+  - Uses Image member functions to detect centers of areas of brightness using a given threshold
+  - Uses detected centers as lines in the image from its Hough Transform space
+  - Draws the detected lines on a copy of the original scene image

 INSTRUCTIONS
 Part 1: